svanderbleek/haskellandchill.com/a-conversation-about-oop-vs-fp-leads-to-enlightenment.md

 `f a`, a applied to f

 haskellandchill [11:24 AM]
-we usually say a function is applied to it’s arguments
+we usually say a function is applied to its arguments

 [11:24]
 but either way